downwa/ar2dscript/README.md

 # ar2dscript
 Implementation of DroidScript runtime for nodejs (Raspberry Pi, other Linux, Windows, MacOS)

+<h2>What's in a name?</h2>

+The name is intended to remind you of a certain famous movie Droid, the Raspberry Pi, and DroidScript for Android devices.

+<h2>Purpose<h2>

 This is not intended to be a replacement for the excellent Android software by Dave Smart, but a way to run apps written in DroidScript, on non-Android platforms which can run nodejs.